 English composition, grammar, spelling, reading, and plays; Canadian geography; India, Persia, Mesopotamia, Egypt, and Greece; decimals, fractions, and freehand geometry; botany; a possible class play drawn from the curriculum.

-French, German, music (four-part recorder, singing, orchestra, choir, a stringed instrument –violin or cello), eurythmy (a movement art) when possible, knitting with four needles, woodwork (carving), clay modeling, painting, physical education (traditional Greek pentathlon events, team sports skills, fitness).
+French, music (four-part recorder, singing, orchestra, choir, a stringed instrument –violin or cello), eurythmy (a movement art) when possible, knitting with four needles, woodwork (carving), clay modelling, painting, physical education (traditional Greek pentathlon events, team sports skills, fitness).